Deepika-Sharma08/CVPR-2020-2021-Image-Segmentation-and-detection-challenge./README.md

 These types of field anomalies have great impacts on the potential yield of farmlands, therefore it is extremely important to accurately locate them.
 In the Agriculture-Vision dataset, these six patterns are stored separately as binary masks due to potential overlaps between patterns.

-0 - background,  1 - cloud_shadow,  2 - double_plant,  3 - planter_skip,  4 - standing_water,  5 - waterway,  6 - weed_cluster
+0 - background,  1 - cloud_shadow,  2 - double_plant,  3 - planter_skip,  4 - standing_water,  5 - waterway,  6 - weed_cluster.

 Sample images